 Tairāwhiti Interprofessional Education Programme (TIPE)

-TIPE is a fully interprofessional programme for senior health professional students started in 2012 which includes students from Medicine, Nursing, Occupational Therapy, Pharmacy, Physiotherapy, Dietetics, Dental and Oral Health students all in their final year courses.
-Trainee Interns are resident in Tairāwhiti or Wairoa for 6 or 7 weeks and will have a general practice clinical home whilst in Tairāwhiti.
-The IPE portion of the programme is for 5 weeks and is designed to provide a variety of experiences within a students own discipline, with other disciplines and within a variety of settings, (e.g. rural, chronic conditions management, and hauora Māori).
+TIPE is a fully interprofessional programme for senior health professional students which started in 2012 and includes students in their final year of study from Medicine, Nursing, Occupational Therapy, Pharmacy, Physiotherapy, Dietetics, Dental and Oral Health.
+As part of this programme Trainee Interns (final year medical students) are residents in Tairāwhiti or Wairoa for 6-7 weeks and will have a general practice clinical home whilst in Tairāwhiti.
+The IPE component of the programme runs for 5 weeks and is designed to provide a variety of experiences within a students own discipline, across other disciplines and within a variety of settings, (e.g. rural, chronic conditions management, and hauora Māori.)

-As part of their studies, all third year University of Otago medical students take part in a Community Contact Week (CCW.)
-During this week students immerse themselves in a small town or area (in small groups across the South Island and lower North Island) for several days to learn as much as they can about that community and how wider health and social needs are being met within each of these communities.
+As part of their studies all University of Otago medical students immerse in a small town or area (in small groups across South Island and lower North Island) for several days to learn as much as they can about that community and how wider health and social needs are being met within each of these smaller towns and areas .
 An emphasis of the week is on understanding how the community perceives its own health needs and how the special features of the community influence the way in which health care services are provided.
-These are not intended to be solely health care based visits.
+These are NOT intended to be solely health care based visits.
 Each of the three Otago Medical Schools (Dunedin, Christchurch and Wellington) place about 100 students each.

 Wellington CCW has been in place in its current form since 2009 and students are placed in one of the following areas: Newtown and surrounding areas, Porirua, Kapiti Coast, Wanganui, Palmerston North, Wairarapa, or Lower Hutt.
-During this week, students will assess the needs of that particular community: access to local and secondary medical care, the range of other services in the town supporting health and wellbeing.
+During this week students will assess the needs of that particular community, access to local and secondary medical care, the range of other services in the town supporting health and well-being.
 This is an important aspect of being a doctor; learning how context and environment are crucial in causing and preventing ill health.